 “A few years ago, we started looking into what metals we could extract from our waste,” said Alex, a Senior Engineer at our Boron operations in California, US.

-“We were looking for gold… but we found something better than gold: battery-grade lithium – and the potential to produce a lot of it.”
+“We actually found something - lithium – and the potential to produce a lot of it.”

-And by using waste to create something the world needs, we can play an important part in the growing renewable energy market and contribute to a more sustainable future too.
+By using waste to create something the world needs, we can play an important part in the growing renewable energy market and contribute to a more sustainable future.